Docomate-ai/.github/profile/README.md

 npm run dev
 ```

----

-## 🧬 Future Scope
+## 🧬 **Future Scope**

-Docomate AI v1.0.0 successfully addresses two major developer pain points: generating GitHub documentation (README) and understanding complex codebases.
+Docomate AI v1.0.0 successfully addresses two major developer pain points: generating GitHub documentation (README) and understanding complex codebases through chatting with it.
 In future iterations, I plan to introduce the following features:

-#### Coming Soon

-- **Talk with Codebase**: This feature is expected to release before 25th April 2025.
-This is our another primary feature which enables user to talk with the project.
+### **Coming Soon**

-- **Bring your own Model**: Few users may have pro subcription of Groq, and also it is not possible for me to handle all the request of users in production.
-So soon we will add a feature for user to add their Groq API keys, and select the model they want to use to generate their readme.
-(Expected Release: 30th April 2025)
+- **Bring your own Model:** Users with Groq pro subscriptions can use their own API keys and select the model of their choice. _(Expected Release: 30th April 2025)_
-- **Prompt Customization and Section Addition**: As of right now user cannot give any prompt to AI model and also has limited choice for sections to add in README.
-But soon we will add a feature for user, where they can customize the prompt for existing section and can also add new Section they want in their readme.(Expected Release: Mid May)
+- **Prompt Customization and Section Addition:** Users will be able to customize prompts and add new sections in the README. _(Expected Release: Mid May)_

-#### In Docomate AI v2.0.0 :
+### **In Docomate AI v2.0.0:**

-- **Documentation Site Generation**: I am also planning to add a simple AI powered _documentation website_ generation feature, with which user can create their documentation site for large projects.
+- **Documentation Site Generation:** Generate full documentation sites for large-scale projects.
-- **OpenAPI docs generation**:Another feature we will add is auto-generating API documentation following the OpenAPI standard, using Groq sdk.
+- **OpenAPI docs generation:** Auto-generate API documentation following OpenAPI standards using Groq.
-- **Talk to codebase but in Native language**:Multilingual support for codebase interactions.
+- **Talk to codebase in native language:** Multilingual support for talk with codebases.

----

 ## 🏁 Final Words